Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Query with CQL filters/README.md

 ## How to use the sample

-Enter a CQL query.
-Press the "Apply query" button to see the query applied to the OGC API features shown on the map.
+Configure a CQL query by setting a where clause, the max features count and a time extent.
+Press the "Apply" button to see the query applied to the OGC API features shown on the map.

 ## How it works